thelia/thelia/Readme.md

 $ phpunit
 ```

-We still have lot of work to achieve but enjoy this part.
+We still have a lot of work to achieve but enjoy this part.